Vishweshpurohit/Predicting-Delinquencies-In-Utility-Bills-With-Residents-Of-City-Of-Stillwater/README.md

 Donadello, I., Hunter, A., Teso, S., & Dragoni, M. (2021, December 15).
 Machine learning for utility prediction in argument-based Computational Persuasion.
 Retrieved November 7, 2022, from https://arxiv.org/abs/2112.04953
 City Of Stillwater Interactive Map. (n.d.).
 Retrieved November 7, 2022, from https://stw.maps.arcgis.com/apps/webappviewer/index.html?id=e5f507cfcbe445d5a5b9277ab706a2bc

-## Appendix:
-The following are the Tableau workbooks, Python and R codebooks that were used to create the models and the visualizations.
-We have hyperlinked all our workbooks with the titles.